Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

     make run TARGET=hw_emu
     ```

    The hardware emulation will build all the kernels and use **krnl_idct** for emulation.
-Now open Vitis_hls reports as follows and see different metrics:
+Now open Vitis_hls reports(or use link summary) as follows and see different metrics:

     ```bash
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/